rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 document objects annoys me.

 Can we invert it?
-What if all documents had an extra field, called `meta` maybe, that projections could use to store whatever they needed to appropriately handle events?
+What if all documents had an extra field, called `meta` maybe, that projections could use to store whatever they need to appropriately handle events?
 That would require all documents to have such a field, but then the wrapper would not be needed and code would be a bit more clean.

 ## Ideas to move forward with